Finding the funding sweet spot

 Evaluating creative ideas is a bit like dissecting a recipe, Hong says.
 "There are no new ingredients in this world, but what makes a difference is how you combine the different ingredients to make a unique recipe.
 The same holds in terms of coming up with a new crowdfunding project."

 Hong says it helps to think of each idea as an ingredient that can be used to predict how successful the recipe will be based on the theory of combinatorial creativity.
-When predicting funding outcomes for a new crowdfunding project, he says the key determinant is what types of projects donors have supported in the past and what components of those ideas, or “ingredients,” they were most drawn to.
-The historical funding outcomes of Kickstarter projects provide a robust database to work from allowing for comparisons based on the project concept, how much money it raised, and in what period.
+When predicting funding outcomes for a new crowdfunding project, he says the key determinant is what types of projects donors have supported in the past and what components of those ideas, or "ingredients," they were most drawn to.
+The historical funding outcomes of Kickstarter projects provide a robust database from which to work, allowing for comparisons based on the project concept, how much money it raised, and in what period.

 To understand how all those elements are connected, Hong and his fellow researchers needed a way to operationalize the combinatorial creativity concept into a very specific context.
 They applied machine learning techniques and natural language processing to the descriptive texts of crowdfunding projects.
 That allowed them to objectively measure the similarity between each combination of ideas and construct a similarity network of ideas.
 Using this network, they set out to investigate four ideas:

-• If the success of similar prior projects can help predict a new project’s funding performance
+- If the success of similar prior projects can help predict a new project's funding performance

-• Whether a project’s novelty is rewarded or penalized
+- Whether a project's novelty is rewarded or penalized

-• What a project’s optimal funding goal is
+- What a project's optimal funding goal is

-• Whether a project’s unconventional use of prior ideas hurts or benefits funding performance
+- Whether a project's unconventional use of prior ideas hurts or benefits funding performance

 The paper also looked at the level of fundraising a project creator set as a goal.
-“Goal setting is one of the most important aspects of crowdfunding,” Hong says.
-“If a new project sets its funding goal very close to what similar projects raised, the new project will be more likely to succeed.”
-Goals that were set too high or too low compared to similar projects performed poorly.
+"Goal setting is one of the most important aspects of crowdfunding," Hong says.
+"If a new project sets its funding goal very close to what similar projects raised, the new project will be more likely to succeed."
+Goals set too high or too low compared to similar projects performed poorly.

 Finally, they investigated how important the relationship between and among these prior similar projects is.
-Like with the novelty level, they found an inverted U-shaped relationship between the extent of atypical imitation in the network of prior similar ideas and funding performance of a new project.
-That means that it takes just the right balance of atypicality in an idea or project to make it more likely to succeed.
+Like with the novelty level, they found an inverted U-shaped relationship between the extent of atypical imitation in the network of prior similar ideas and the funding performance of a new project.
+That means it takes just the right balance of atypicality in an idea or project to make it more likely to succeed.

 Everyday applications